Phonics and Reading at Colgate Primary School

 The reading books given out are fully decodable and linked to the Song Of Sound that the child is currently learning so that this can be practiced and reinforced at home.
 Our reading books are organised using the Song of Sounds order.
-We have recently begun updating our reading scheme books in order to ensure that our children are reading a variety of fiction, non-fiction and poetry within each song.
+We have updated our reading scheme books in order to ensure that our children are reading a variety of fiction, non-fiction and poetry within each song.